annaaristova/Ulta_bot/README.md

 I created an Ulta-bot to track sales in the Ulta store and send sale notifications to the Telegram account.

 The bot has a simple UI interface where a user can add, delete, or track the current price and sale price (if available) of the product.
+I deployed my app on a Linux-based server to check each item's price every 12 hours.
+If there is a sale on Ulta's website, the program adds the sale price to the sale column in the table and sends a sale notification to the Telegram account.

 ![image](https://github.com/annaaristova/Ulta_bot/assets/117958582/b6a28ebc-5545-498b-809b-aecc4d6843d0)